natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8B%20Plus%20(Italy).md

 '''Pros:'''

-* Great payload options, access to a very diverse range of ground attack ordnance which include laser-guided bombs and missiles
+* Great payload options, access to a very diverse range of ground attack ordnance which include laser-guided bombs and missiles, including long range AIM-120A Fox 3 missile
 * Has access to VTOL, can be used to capture enemy points or even hide the aircraft when engaging enemies
 * Can sustain long dogfights with its decent energy retention
 * Has built-in target tracker and FLIR even without targeting pod